Environment variables in EAS

 Edit this page

 Environment variables in Expo describe how to use environment variables with the Expo framework and .env files to set environment variables that can be inlined in your JavaScript code.
-Expo CLI will substitute prefixed variables in your code (for example,process.env.EXPO_PUBLIC_VARNAME) with the corresponding environment variable values in .env files on your development machine.
+Expo CLI will substitute prefixed variables in your code (for example, process.env.EXPO_PUBLIC_VARNAME) with the corresponding environment variable values in .env files on your development machine.

-Because EAS Build and Workflows jobs run on a remote server, .env files may not be available.
-For instance, if .env files are excluded from your project because they are listed in .gitignore or not committed to your local version control system.
 Additionally, you may want to use environment variables outside of your project code to customize your app binary at build time, like setting a bundle identifier or a private key for an error reporting service.
-To accommodate for those needs we have a separate (but compatible) mechanism for managing environment variables in EAS, which is focused on storing and managing environment variables on EAS' servers and synchronizing them for local development.
+To accommodate for those needs we have a separate (but compatible) mechanism for managing environment variables in EAS, which is focused on storing and managing environment variables on EAS servers and synchronizing them for local development.

 Project-wide environment variables

-Project-wide environment variables are specific to a single EAS project.
-You can view and manage them by navigating to the Environment Variables page on your project.
-These environment variables are available to any jobs run on EAS' servers and updates for this project.
+These environment variables are available in any jobs that run on EAS servers and updates for this project.
 They can also be pulled locally for development if their visibility setting allows it.

 Account-wide environment variables

-Account-wide environment variables are available across all of your projects in your EAS account.
-You can view and manage them by navigating to Environment Variables page on your account.
-They are available to jobs run on EAS' servers and updates, together with project-wide variables for a project.
+They are available in jobs that run on EAS servers and updates, together with project-wide variables for a project.
 You can pull them locally or read outside of EAS servers if their visibility setting allows it.

 There are three different visibility settings: